Arlula/python-core-sdk/README.md

 ## API Endpoints
 This package contains methods for each of the supported API endpoints, namespaced by API namespace.
 Each namespace inherits the session defined above

 ### Archive

+The Archive API provides the ability to search and order from Arlula and its supplier's historic imagery archives.

 ```python
 api = arlulacore.ArlulaAPI(arlula_session)